dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 Command + drag to rearrange the items

-You can make menubar not use the area under notch but below it on a per app basis by going to Applications folder in finder -> Get Info -> check "Scale to fit below built-in camera"
+You can make menubar not use the area under notch but below it on a per app basis by going to Applications folder in finder -> Get Info -> check "Scale to fit below built-in camera".
+See <https://support.apple.com/en-us/HT212842>/.

 ## Sleep